syahshiimi/syahshiimi/README.md

 Syahrul Anuar is a cultural worker, [artist](https://syahrulanuar.org), self-taught developer and designer.
 He is currently based in Singapore, working with web-based and other forms of technologies within his practice to re-inform, re-narrate, re-frame our negotiations and conversations with the historicity of Singapore.

-He is available for freelance consultanty work.
+He is available for freelance consultantcy work.

 ## Projects